cfuser/GraphSAGE_in_dgl/README.md

 Bug List:

 1. multiedge in preliminary contest train set, like 46 98, which should be removed
-2. the label sequence and train sequence is not identical
 3. loss function and jump to nan, it's in the process of self.W, need more information

 Unknown: